vmware/vic-product/docs/user_doc/vic_overview/roles_and_personas.md

-# Roles and Personas #
+# Roles and Personas # <a id="usersandroles"></a>

-vSphere Integrated Containers needs the Virtual Infrastructure Admin and features four additional roles for user access.
-The viewer role has the lowest level of access with the global administrator having the highest.
+vSphere Integrated Containers requires a vSphere administrator role for deployment and provides four additional roles for user access.
+The viewer role has the lowest level of access with the global cloud administrator having the highest.

 ![vSphere Integrated Containers Conceptual Overview](graphics/conceptual-overview.png)

-Permissions per role are described below in reversed order, as every next role listed, inherits the permissions of the previous role and has additional ones.
+Permissions per role are described below in reversed order, as every next role listed inherits the permissions of the previous role and has additional ones.

 **V. Viewer**